RYA Day Skipper Practical Sail Tips – How to Be Prepared

 The aim is to bring you up to a level where you safely skipper a vessel in and out of a harbour and complete a short passage to another safe haven, be that an anchorage, harbour, or port.

-Where Should You Book Your RYA Day Skipper Practical Sail?
+Where Should I Book MY RYA Day Skipper Practical Sail?

 There are various aspects to consider when booking and these include where you might sail in the future, where you might charter and what your end goals are in the RYA Cruising Scheme.